ordina-jworks/ordina-jworks.github.io/_posts/2019-03-19-Kickstarter-Trajectory-2019-Light.md

 In this presentation we went over the basics on how to protect your application and the user data it stores from malicious intent.
 We went over some good practices regarding the storage of data and the verification of your users.
-For example the hashing of passwords, enabling 2 step authentication, deciding on the amount of allowed invalid login attempts before issuing a timeout.
+For example the hashing of passwords, enabling 2-factor authentication and deciding on the amount of allowed invalid login attempts before issuing a timeout.
 All of these things should be decided using a mix of guidelines and common sense.